gnello/in-memory-file-storage-server/README.md

 [![C/C++ CI][1]][2]

 Simple In Memory File Storage Server case study.

-Concepts involved: data-structures, concurrency (multi-thread), pipes, sockets, master-worker design pattern, signals handling, storage and deep memory management.
+Concepts involved: data-structures, concurrency (multi-thread), pipes, sockets, master-worker design pattern, signals handling, storaging and deep memory management.

 ## Installation
 This project is completely portable (totally conform to POSIX), this means that you do not need any extra library to use it.